NiklasJohansen/FunWithMachineLearning/README.md

 # Fun With Machine Learning
-The repository that aims to explore the fascinating world of machine learning and artificial intelligence.
+This repository aims to explore the fascinating world of machine learning and artificial intelligence.
 Follow my journey through jungles of neural networks and fancy named algorithms, as I progress to become the not-so-evil genius I was meant to be!

 ### Content
  * A fully functional and scalable feed forward neural network
- * Training algorithms - both supervised and unsupervised
+ * Training algorithms - supervised and unsupervised
     * Backpropagation
     * Genetic algorithms
  * Example classes with different use cases
-    * Training with samples from a data set - XOR operator
+    * HelloWorld - XOR operator training example
+    * CarEvaluation - importing and training with a larger dataset
  * Different machine learning demos and projects
     *  Car driving AI (NN and GA)